|

 21 June 2004

-[web] The Craigslist Phenomenon — profile of Craig Newmark – creator of craigslist‘While he was at his first job, as a software programmer for IBM, he enrolled in ballet and jazz dance classes to meet women.
+[web] The Craigslist Phenomenon — profile of Craig Newmark – creator of craigslist … ‘While he was at his first job, as a software programmer for IBM, he enrolled in ballet and jazz dance classes to meet women.
 He ended up in the hospital with a hernia.’

 8 June 2004

-‘Moore has written several Unix shell scripts that run on-the-fly background checks on people who use wireless networks in his neighborhood.
+[web] Cracking the Code to Romance — brief profiles of hackers using the web for dating… the googler, the blogger, the sniffer and the stalker … ‘Moore has written several Unix shell scripts that run on-the-fly background checks on people who use wireless networks in his neighborhood.
 With the help of the popular network-traffic analysis utility Netcat, his script “sniffs all the traffic on the Wi-Fi network, greps for email addresses, and looks them up on Friendster.”
 Then the script sends Moore an email that includes a link to the users’ Friendster profiles, along with their pictures and login IDs.
 At a time when it seems that nearly everyone has a Friendster account, Moore says, “You can do really creepy stuff.
-You can get the profiles on everyone in your local café, then see who their friends are, and just walk up to them and ask, ‘Aren’t you Tom’s friend?'”
+You can get the profiles on everyone in your local cafĂ©, then see who their friends are, and just walk up to them and ask, ‘Aren’t you Tom’s friend?'”
 More disturbing, Moore’s toolkit allows him to get zip codes and last names, making it easier to track down the real-world addresses of his targets, thus opening up a whole new universe of creepiness.
 “You could do all sorts of mean things,” he says.’

 26 April 2004